A game of cards that the better sort of people play three together at...

 Primeras For winning the first five tricks straight off, Ombre receives 6 fish from each opponent instead of five.

-Estuches (honours) Ombre additionally receives from each opponent one fish for each matador originally held, plus another for each successive trump below them.
+Estuches (honours) If as Ombre you originally held the top three trumps (matadors), you may receive an additional payment of three fish, plus another for each successive trump below them also held.
 For example, having held three matadors and the King, Queen of trumps, the payment is five.
 (A limit of five is usually imposed, even if all nine trumps were held.)
-Similarly, for having not held spadillo, Ombre receives one fish for it and each successive trump originally lacking from the hand - though this, of course, rarely amounts to much.
+Conversely, the same payment is made if Ombre originally lacked the three matadors, plus one fish extra for each successive trump also lacking - though this, of course, will rarely amount to much.
+If this practice is observed, the payments are exacted as penalties for a loss, whether by puesta or codille.

 Voltereta For a successful voltereta, Ombre receives 7 fish from each opponent, or, for losing it, pays a like amount into the pool.